spxp/spxp-specs/SPXP-Spec.md

 Each group is uniquely identified by a _group id_.
 This id should be generated randomly.
 A stream of _round keys_ is associated with each group.
 The key id of these round keys is generated by concatenating the group id with a dot and a random round id.
-In the example above, the publishing group “Friends” could have the following stream of keys:
+In the example above, the publishing group "Friends" could have the following stream of keys:
 ```
     grp-friends.key0, grp-friends.key1, grp-friends.key2, ...
 ```